eemuston/eemuston/README.md

 <p align="left">I'm a programmer from Helsinki looking forward to pursuing a career in the
 tech industry. </br>
-Eager to learn and become a better programmer every day, I've had a pleasurable time over the past two years studying at Hive Helsinki coding school.</br>
+Eager to learn and become a better programmer every day. </br>
+I've had a pleasurable time over the past two years studying at Hive Helsinki coding school.</br>
 There, I've been able to develop my tech skills as well as improve my communication and teamwork abilities.</br>